We offer a continuum of services that are integrated and comprehensive.

 Transitional Resources maintains a 15-bed residential program, called Intensive Congregate Care (ICCP), or sometimes called TRY House.
-This program is a licensed assisted living facility for those with the most serious and persistent mental illnesses, who might otherwise be at high risk for hospitalization, homelessness, or incarceration.
-Clients typically enter this program directly from a public hospital.
+This program is a licensed assisted living facility for those with the most serious and persistent mental illnesses, who may otherwise be at high risk for hospitalization, homelessness, or incarceration.

 ICSRP-Intensive Community Support & Recovery Program